Copyright (c) 2008, Robert B. Richards, all rights reserved internationally.

 The Musicbox Amp:

-After researching, designing and building several guitar amps, and collaborating with Matt Kamna, one of the great "tube Guru's" of our time, I felt I had really gotten inside what brings out the best in a tube, and in amplification in general.
-At that point, I felt compelled to design a truly excellent tube Hi-Fi amp as well.
-I looked at and anayzed maybe a hundred different tube amp schematics that I found on the web.
+After researching, designing and building several guitar amps, and collaborating with Matt Kamna, one of the great "Tube Guru's" of our time, I felt I had really gotten inside what brings out the best in a tube, and in amplification in general.
+At that point, I felt compelled to design a truly excellent tube Hi-Fi amp as well, since most of my audio engineering knowledge has always been about Hi-Fi.
+I looked at and anayzed dozens of different tube amp schematics that I found on the web.
 I played with many different topologies, crunching numbers, collaborating with Matt and learning the problems with each design as I went along.
 After sucking in all the info I could find, I asked my brain to come up with the ultimate version of a Dynaco Stereo 70 amp, that would be practical, affordable and have the magic of tubes in its sound signature.
 Here's what I came up with:

 Built in digital meter for setting output tube bias (quiescent current).

 30 watts rms per channel Ultralinear mode/ 16 watts rms in Triode mode (into 8 ohms).